 Sec.
-126.506.
-Report to City Council and City Council Auditor.
+126.506. - Report to council and council auditor.

-The Chief shall report to the City Council all requests for critical purchases under this Part and all contracts awarded as a result of the requests and shall furnish the City Council Auditor a copy of the contracts.
+The Chief shall report to the Council all requests for critical purchases under this Part and all contracts awarded as a result of the requests and shall furnish the Council Auditor a copy of the contracts.

-Editor's note(s)-Ordinance 2007-839-E, § 18, authorized updated department/division names pursuant to reorganization.
+Editor's note- Ordinance 2007-839-E, § 18, authorized updated department/division names pursuant to reorganization.